LRydin/KramersMoyal/README.md

 # Installation
 A the current stage of the library there is no direct installation protocol.
-Just get the `kramersmoyal` to  to your working python directory and add your import preamble
+Just get the `kramersmoyal` into your working python directory and add your import preamble
 ```python
 from kramersmoyal import km, kernels
 ```